Sanglorian/orcus/The Outlaw Kingdoms.md

 # Ancestries

 Not all heroes in the Outlaw Kingdoms are human, but the differences between species matter less than the background that a hero comes from and the moment that marked them for greatness.
-As such, instead of having one ancestry like characters in other settings, characters have two halves to their ancestry: a background and a sign.
+As such, instead of having one ancestry like characters in other settings, characters have two halves to their ancestry: a background and a crux.

 If the two halves of your ancestry give a bonus to the same ability or same skill, choose any other ability or skill for the second bonus.
 For example, both the Seafarer background and the Escaped crux give a +2 bonus to Dexterity.
 Instead of a +4 bonus to Dexterity, an Escaped Seafarer would get a +2 bonus to Dexterity and a +2 bonus to any other ability score.